 Debunker of paranormal claims

-Randi: "The conjuror or con man is a very good provider of information.
+Randi: "[Scientists are susceptible to trickery because] the con man is a very good provider of information.
 He supplies lots of data ... but it's false data.
-Scientists aren't used to that scenario.
-An electron
+Scientists aren't used to that scenario."

 Author of 'The Sun Also Rises'